CoreTurboBoost/tmux-config/README.md

 ## Notes

 - This configuration is only designed to be used on a Linux machine.
-- The audio controls only work for pulse audio.
+- The audio controls only work for pulse audio, using the `pactl` program.

 ## Assumptions